-For further detailed information, please visit the Unisa website.
+For detailed information, please visit the Unisa website.

-- 7.1 Any prospective students who (i) have not previously been registered with Unisa for a formal qualification, (ii) returning students who wish to change qualification or stream / specialization, or (iii) want to register for non-degree purposes (NDP), must apply for admission and receive confirmation of admission approval for the qualification applied for, prior to registration.
-This includes students who are currently registered to complete a qualification and wish to further their studies in another qualification. - 7.2 Returning students who are not currently registered or who have applied for deferment must apply for admission during the application period for the following academic year, if they wish to change their qualification. - 7.3 All postgraduate students must apply for admission to the selected postgraduate qualification.

-- 7.4 Application to study at Unisa for the selected qualification takes place during published periods prior to a registration cycle and the onus is on a student to ensure that he or she applies within the set dates. - 7.5 Students whose applications are not finalized by the relevant application closing date will not be considered for registration during the following registration period. - 7.6 To comply with the requirements for application, a student must: - 7.6.1 Apply online during the published scheduled periods. - 7.6.2 First check the admission requirements to ensure that he or she meets the admission requirements prescribed for the qualification for which he or she is applying. - 7.6.3 Upload the required supporting documents online during the application period. - 7.6.4 Pay the non-refundable application fee during the relevant application period (not applicable to returning students who have paid the Unisa application fee previously - 7.6.5 The application fee is non-refundable even if not qualifying for admission or a space cannot be offered. - 7.6.6 All applications must be completed and submitted online.
+- 7.1 Any prospective students who (i) have not previously been registered with Unisa for a formal qualification, (ii) returning students who wish to change qualification or stream/specialisation, or (iii) want to register for non-degree purposes (NDP), must apply for admission and receive confirmation of admission approval for the qualification applied for, prior to registration.
+This includes students who are currently registered to complete a qualification and wish to further their studies in another qualification. - 7.2 Returning students who are not currently registered or who have applied for deferment must apply for admission during the application period for the following academic year if they wish to change their qualification. - 7.3 All postgraduate students must apply for admission to the selected postgraduate qualification. - 7.4 Application to study at Unisa for the selected qualification takes place during published periods prior to a registration cycle and the onus is on the student to ensure that he or she applies within the prescribed approved dates. - 7.5 Students whose applications are not complete by the closing date for applications will not be considered for admission and registration during the following registration period. - 7.6 To comply with the requirements for application, a student must do the following: - Apply online during the published scheduled periods.
+All applications must be completed and submitted online.
 No other mode of application will be accepted.

+- Check the admission requirements to ensure that he or she meets the admission requirements prescribed for the qualification for which he or she is applying. - Upload the required supporting documents online during the application period. - Pay the non-refundable application fee during the relevant application period (not applicable to returning students who have paid the Unisa application fee previously).
+The application fee is nonrefundable even if the student does not qualify for admission or a space cannot be offered.